Multidepot Capacitated Vehicle Routing with Improved Approximation Guarantees: An Improvement for Splittable MCVRP

 \section{An Improvement for Splittable MCVRP}

 In this section, we first propose a refined tree-partition algorithm based on the idea in~\cite{HarksKM13}.
-The previous algorithm in~\cite{HarksKM13} contains a fixable flaw (see Appendix~\ref{A.1}).
-Our algorithm and its analysis are simpler due to the previous assumptions.
-Moreover, our algorithm has a better approximation ratio for the case that the capacity $k$ is fixed.
+Our algorithm is simpler due to the previous assumptions.
+Moreover, our algorithm has a better approximation ratio for the case that $k$ is fixed.
 Then, based on recent progress in approximating $k$-CVRP~\cite{blauth2022improving}, we obtain an improved $(4-1/1500)$-approximation algorithm for splittable and unit-demand $k$-MCVRP.